enn-y/COMP2042_CW_hcycl5/README.md

 /Users/en/Downloads/javafx-sdk-21.0.01/lib
 ```

-This project has also added JavaFX and JUnit dependencies on Maven, pom.xml file
+This project has also added JavaFX and JUnit dependencies to Maven, pom.xml file

 ```
 <dependencies>